pythonindia/inpycon-blog/content/blog/2024/announcing-redhat-as-associate-sponsor.md

 Follow them on their social media channels X [0], LinkedIn [1], Facebook [2], Instagram [3] and read more on their website [4].

-We are immensely grateful to RedHat for their generous support.
+We are immensely grateful to Red Hat for their generous support.

 Stay tuned for more exciting updates!